frectures/js/README.md

   - Perl (Regex)
 - Initial version “Mocha”
   - written during 10 days in May 1995
-  - by Brandan Eich @ Netscape
+  - by Brendan Eich @ Netscape

 ```
          Mocha